Brown bears have a varied diet that includes many types of food. In this article, we look at what makes up the diet of a brown bear.

 What Do Brown Bears Eat?

 Being such large animals, brown bears require an enormous amount of food to fulfill their dietary requirements and supply them with energy.
-Grizzly bears can eat between eighty to ninety pounds of food per day when actively feeding.
+When actively feeding, grizzly bears can eat between eighty to ninety pounds of food per day.

-Brown bears eat more in the fall than they do in the spring when they awaken after hibernation.
+Brown bears eat more in the fall than in the spring when they awaken after hibernation.
 Like the black bear, brown bears need some time before they can eat again once hibernation has ended.
-The digestive system takes a few weeks to start working properly.
+The digestive system takes a few weeks to start working correctly.

 The varied diet of the grizzly bear is helped by the teeth structure of the grizzly bear.
 Brown bears have some teeth that are similar to canine teeth.
-These teeth are sharp, which helps them eat meat.
+These teeth are sharp, which allows them to eat meat.

 They also have molars, which allow them to eat and chew plant material.
 Grizzly bears are the most omnivorous bears in North America.
 They eat more meat than black bears but less than polar bears.
 They also eat fewer plants than black bears but more than polar bears.

 Brown bears will also use their claws to dig squirrels and voles from their burrows, especially in the spring after hibernation.
 Around this time, and once the snow has melted, grizzly bears can feed on animals that have died during the winter.
-Carcasses of bison, deer, elk, and moose that have not survived the winter months are important for bears to survive in early spring.
+Carcasses of bison, deer, elk, and moose that have not survived the winter months are essential for bears to feed on in early spring.

 Brown bears feed on the young calves of caribou, deer, elk, and moose between May and June.
 Grizzly bears learn where the calves are born.
 These areas stay the same each year, allowing the bears to return to them to prey on the young.
 Elk makes up a large portion of a brown bear’s diet in these months.